ShepardSiegel/ocpi/coregen/pcie_4243_axi_v6_gtx_x4_250/v6_pcie_readme.txt

      Issue resolved where Unchecking the Legacy Interrupt option was not updating the INTERRUPT_PIN attribute.

-   - Timing path ignored in Flat flow but analyzed in Hierarchical flow o CR 576025

-     Timing improvement for 8-lane Gen2 Configuration : Timing Ignore (TIG) added to sel_lnk_rate path.
-This path was being analyzed in hierarchical flow causing failure to meet timing.

 5. KNOWN ISSUES

-   The following are known issues for v2.2 of this core at time of release:
+   The following are known issues for v2.3 of this core at time of release:

     5.1  Functional Issues
            - VHDL is not supported for the Root Port configuration at the time of this release.

+           - Core Interface Signal change o CR 579319

+             The transaction interface has not been updated to use m_axis_rx_tkeep and s_axis_tx_tkeep, instead of m_axis_rx_tstrb and s_axis_tx_tstrb, and for replication of m_axis_rx_tuser and s_axis_tx_tuser per DWORD of data on the interface.

     5.2  Simulation Issues